David T. Rubin: Selected works and publications

-Dr. Rubin is the editor of Curbside Consultation in IBD: 49 Clinical Questions, third edition and an editor of Sleisenger and Fordtran's Gastrointestinal and Liver Disease, twelfth edition.
+Rubin is the editor of Curbside Consultation in IBD: 49 Clinical Questions, third edition and an editor of Sleisenger and Fordtran's Gastrointestinal and Liver Disease, twelfth edition.
 He is an associate editor of the journals of Intestinal Research, Inflammatory Bowel Diseases and Gastroenterology & Hepatology, and co-editor of the ACG Education Universe.

 His latest publications can be found here.